ankane/kms_encrypted/guides/Amazon.md

 end
 ```

+Another solution is to first save the record without the encrypted data, then update it.

 [Amazon Athena](https://aws.amazon.com/athena/) is great for querying CloudTrail logs.
 Create a table (thanks to [this post](http://www.1strategy.com/blog/2017/07/25/auditing-aws-activity-with-cloudtrail-and-athena/) for the table structure) with:

 ```sql